Make-School-Labs/General-Project-Setup-Guide/flask/readme.md

 To setup a virtual environment:

-* `mkdir <your-project-name>` to create a project directory.
+* In your terminal run the command `mkdir <your-project-directory>` to create a new project directory.
 * Navigate to your project directory `cd <your-project-directory>`.

-* Python3 comes pre built with the `venv` module to create virtual environments.
+* Note: Python3 comes pre built with the `venv` module to create virtual environments.
 We create a virutal environment by running the command `python3 -m venv /path/to/new/virtual/environment`.
 * Navigate to your project directory in your terminal and run this command `python3 -m venv venv`.
 It is standard to have a venv folder
  A new vitrual environment will be created in a folder called venv
 * The second argument is the location to create the virtual environment.
  Generally, you can just create this in your project and call it venv. venv will create a virtual python installation in the venv folder

-Activate the environment
+Activate the environment:

 * run the command `source venv/bin/activate`, `. venv/bin/activate` in  your terminal to activate the virtual environment.
 Note: this works for `zsh` and `bash` terminals.
 If you use any other please visit [here](https://docs.python.org/3/library/venv.html) to see guide on how to activate a virtual environment